naveteam/saturn/CONTRIBUTING.md

 ## Development

-Once you have all dependencies installed, you can run `yarn storybook` to start storybook playground.
+Once you have all dependencies installed, you can run `yarn start` to start storybook playground.

 Choose a task from our [roadmap](#roadmap) that haven't been already done and start work with it.